Department of Philosophy

 - Research interests

-My teaching and research focuses on questions concerning the ways in which we are implicated in injustices.
-Addressing these questions requires understandings of the nature of injustices – in resources, knowledge, access to opportunities and so on – and attention to the ways in which we might sustain them, including unwittingly.
+My teaching and research focuses on addressing the injustices in which we are implicated in injustices.
+These questions requires understanding of the nature of injustices – in resources, knowledge, access to opportunities and so on – and attention to the ways in which we might sustain them, including unwittingly.
 It also requires attention to what we can do to make our societies and institutions more just.